House & Gardens

 This is a living, lived-in space that moves from day to night effortlessly.
-Relax by day in the cosy library or be entranced by its jewel-like vibe at night, breakfast in a morning room filled with light or cocktails by the marble fireplace in the formal drawing room before dinner in a grand setting.
-These carefully and creatively imagined interiors seamlessly blend with the gorgeous landscaped gardens and the magnificent views creating the most charming of backdrops for private house parties, celebrations and special events.
+Relax by day in the cosy library or be entranced by its jewel-like vibe at night, breakfast in the Morning Room filled with light or cocktails by the marble fireplace in the formal Drawing Room before dinner in a grand setting.
+These carefully and creatively imagined interiors seamlessly blend with the gorgeous landscaped gardens and the magnificent views, creating the most charming of backdrops for Exclusive House Hotel parties, celebrations and special events.

-There is no better place to experience the cosseting ambience of Langdon Court than in the 13 individually designed rooms and suites.
-Each is styled with a different character in mind so no two are decorated alike.
+There is no better place to experience the cosseting ambience of Langdon Court than in the 14 individually designed rooms and suites.
+Each is styled with a different character in mind, so no two are decorated alike.
 Set over the first and second floors, these bedrooms are masterpieces of relaxed comfort and understated luxury.

-It is rare that a country house hotel’s dining is as spectacular as its setting, but Langdon Court has a pedigree unlike others.
+It is rare that a Country House Hotel’s dining is as spectacular as its setting, but Langdon Court has a pedigree unlike many others.
 First off is co-owner Robert Walton MBE, whose culinary renown is incomparable – President of the Restaurant Association, Founder of the Nth Degree Club and Chairman of World Young Chef Young Waiter – then add in the expertise of Jamie Rogers who is not only one of the most exciting chefs in the UK but has racked up an impressive raft of awards for his talent.